majiddarvishan/pugg/readme.md

 - Version control system on plug-in system is removed.
 Every driver's version is controlled separately.

-- Server class became template, removing the need to write a server class for every driver and casting the drivers before usage.
+- server class became template, removing the need to write a server class for every driver and casting the drivers before usage.

 ### 0.11